InformaticsMatters/squonk/openshift/ansible/README.md

 ## MiniShift considerations
 While it's a work-in-progress, support for MiniShift is available.
+Tested with MiniShift: -

+-   OpenShift 3.9.0
+-   VirtualBox 5.2.20 (OSX)
+-   MiniShift 1.16.1 and 1.25.0

-Essentially you need to setup a suitable `setenv.sh` (and source it) and then run the `minishift` playbook to prepare the cluster before running the above Squonk plays.
+You need to setup a suitable `setenv.sh` (and source it) and then run the `minishift` playbook to prepare the cluster **before** running the above Squonk plays: -

-With MiniShift running you should be able to do a one-time preparation of MiniShift with: -

     ansible-playbook playbooks/minishift/prepare.yaml